JuanitaCathy/DevOrbit/README.md

 ## 📜 License

-CineVault is licensed under the MIT License.
+Devorbit is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.